 Minister D’Ambrosio is a leader in action on climate change, renewable energy and energy efficiency in Australia.
 She oversaw the passage of the Climate Change Act, Victoria’s landmark climate legislation which saw it become the first Australian state to legislate in line with the Paris Agreement for net zero emissions by 2050.
 The Minister has also overseen an overhaul of the Environmental Protection Act 1970, refocusing the regulatory body to focus on the prevention of harm to human and environmental health.

-As Minister for Suburban Development, she is developing strategic partnerships between Australia’s three levels of government, community and business to address local opportunities and priorities.
-This includes the co-ordination of social, economic and environmental investment and service delivery in Melbourne suburbs.
+As Minister for Suburban Development, she has developed strategic partnerships between Australia’s three levels of government, community and business to address local opportunities and priorities.
+This included the co-ordination of social, economic and environmental investment and service delivery in Melbourne suburbs.

 In 2015, Minister D’Ambrosio oversaw the development and implementation of the Andrews Labor Government’s Future Industries Fund, and Sector Strategies to harness Victoria’s competitive advantage to target growth industries including the new energy technologies sector.